I Like That (Janelle Monáe song)

-"I Like That" is a song by American singer Janelle Monáe from her third studio album Dirty Computer.
+I Like That is a song by American singer Janelle Monáe from her third studio album Dirty Computer.
 It was first released as a promotional single on April 23, 2018, before being released as the fourth single from the album on August 17, 2018.
 Three remix singles were released for the song on August 17, August 24, and November 9, 2018.
-The song peaked at number 14 on the Hot R&B Songs chart, 19 on the Adult R&B Songs chart, and was certified Gold in the United States in May 2020.
+The song peaked at number 14 on the Hot R&B Songs chart, number one on the Adult R&B Songs chart, and was certified Gold in the United States in May 2020.